 In New Orleans, even the thick humid air can smell of all things good.
-If you ever saw the cartoon “Woody the Woodpecker,” when there was something cooking the aroma would turn into a hand floating towards the person, motioning with its pointer finger to follow the smell.
+If you ever saw the cartoon “Woody the Woodpecker,” when something was cooking, the aroma would turn into a hand floating towards the person, motioning with its pointer finger to follow the smell.
 That’s New Orleans, except that you will actually get a taste of the delicious goodness that it brought you to, instead of getting hit upside the head by reality.
-The smells are a figment of your imagination, like when watching the cooking channel, the screen has you under a spell wishing for eat-a-vision and smell-a-vision..lol
+The smells are a figment of your imagination, like when watching the cooking channel, the screen has you under a spell wishing for eat-a-vision and smell-a-vision..lol.

 I can’t say it’s the welcoming of thick humidity topped with airplane fumes that you can cut with a knife slicing off your first taste of New Orleans.
-I’ts not the sweet scent of blooming magnolias or jasmine flowers, nor is it the concoction of spices and seasoning such as garlic, lemons, onions that is boiling in a big outdoor pot awaiting give flavor to crawfish, crab and shrimp for a neighborhood seafood boil..
-Nor is it the mouth watering smell when you travel to New Orleans East and greeted with freshly baked Bunny bread or roasting of coffee beans at Luzianne Coffee Plant.
-It’s not the muddy Mississippi or the swamp waters that releases the smells of underwater life.
-Nor is it the famous scent of liquor and piss soaked streets and sidewalk of Bourbon St or the French Quarter chef adding the finishing touches on the gumbo..
-New Orleans has this scent, fragrance, aroma that is an indescribable blend of it all, but once those fingertips dance around your nose, giving you a whiff of it you will want to live in it, your sense will explode and your heart will swell.
-The scent of New Orleans is so intoxicating and there’s not sobering up, there’s no fix, but to be here.
+It’s not the sweet scent of blooming magnolias or jasmine flowers, nor is it the concoction of spices and seasoning such as garlic, lemons, and onions boiling in a big outdoor pot awaiting give flavor to crawfish, crab, and shrimp for a neighborhood seafood boil… Nor is it the mouth-watering smell when you travel to New Orleans East and are greeted with freshly baked Bunny bread or roasting of coffee beans at Luzianne Coffee Plant.
+It’s not the muddy Mississippi or the swamp waters that release the smells of underwater life.
+Nor is it the famous scent of liquor and piss soaked streets and sidewalk of Bourbon St or the French Quarter chef adding the finishing touches on the gumbo.
+New Orleans has this scent, fragrance, aroma that is an indescribable blend of it all, but once those fingertips dance around your nose, giving you a whiff of it, you will want to live in it, your sense will explode, and your heart will swell.
+The scent of New Orleans is so intoxicating, and there’s not sobering up, there’s no fix, but to be here.

-Today that smell brought me back to my childhood, maybe ten years old or so sitting in the window seat of my favorite cousin’s bedroom at their townhouse across the river in Algiers.
-We would sit, stare out into the mass of trees and the beautiful sky as if it was a paradise full of dreams to come true, talk for hours, plan out our dream lives with certainty that our spoken thoughts would come true.
+Today that smell brought me back to my childhood, maybe ten years old or so, sitting in the window seat of my favorite cousin’s bedroom at their townhouse across the river in Algiers.
+We would sit, stare out into the mass of trees and the beautiful sky as if it was a paradise full of dreams to come true, talk for hours, plan out our dream lives with the certainty that our spoken thoughts would come true.

 We both spoke of a life living in big mansions with every amenity possible, from pools to our very own rose garden.
-We did not want the typical pets, no,we dreamed of owning chimpanzees and lions as pets with diamond crusted collars.
+We did not want the typical pets.
+No, we dreamed of owning chimpanzees and lions as pets with diamond crusted collars.
 We lived in the era of watching Michael Jackson’s magnificent life and just knew if his humble beginnings would lead to a life of stardom, we at least had a shot at a nice life as well.
-His life laid the foundation to our dreams..
+His life laid the foundation for our dreams.

-Unlike, my cousin whose plan was to be a big time attorney and corporate executive, I wanted to be a mommy with ten children and to be a grade school teacher….Why, why, why, I’m thinking now, but I wanted to be like my Momo and in my eyes she was all things great.
-My Momo was a mother of nine and dreamed of being a teacher, but she worked as a nanny and then life took center stage.
+Unlike, my cousin whose plan was to be a big-time attorney and corporate executive, I wanted to be a mommy with ten children and be a grade school teacher…Why I’m thinking now, but I wanted to be like my Momo, and she was all things great in my eyes.
+My Momo was a mother of nine and dreamed of being a teacher, but she worked as a nanny, and then life took center stage.

 I’m back in the land where I was forced to escape, only to come back to show her that I did okay for myself, and I sense she is proud of me.
-Proud that I listened to the advice of my elders and stayed in Minnesota, proud that I survived an abusive marriage, well I continue to survive all that comes with life with a determined spirit.
-There’s no safe place, my life only got better, because of me.
+Proud that I listened to my elders’ advice and stayed in Minnesota, proud that I survived an abusive marriage, well I continue to survive all that comes with living with a determined spirit.
+There’s no safe place.
+My life only got better because of me.
 Things that had gone on in New Orleans happened in Minnesota—murder, sex, drugs, and the list goes on—it was there.
 I married a drug dealer in Minnesota, one of the biggest ones at that, but I turned it around and got out.

-Years later, I’m home and she greeted me with wide-open arms, allowing me back home, to live in the promised land that my ancestors built for me.
-They made it here and I have full rights to claim my inheritance and live off their harvest.
-The fingers of aroma, made their way to Minnesota, tapped me on the shoulder and filled my nostrils with the loving soul of New Orleans, pulling me back into her bosom, filling my tummy with her milk and honey.
-I have no regrets for the days of yesterday.
+Years later, I’m home, and she greeted me with wide-open arms, allowing me back home to live in the promised land that my ancestors built for me.
+They made it here, and I have full rights to claim my inheritance and live off their harvest.
+The fingers of aroma made their way to Minnesota, tapped me on the shoulder, and filled my nostrils with the loving soul of New Orleans, pulling me back into her bosom, filling my tummy with her milk and honey.
+I have no regrets about the days of yesterday.
 I know those who truly love me appreciate and love me for all that I gave up for them.
-They are in the stands cheering me on and some have found themselves caught up in the rapture of the scent of New Orleans and found their way back home as well.
-I realize it’s time for me to do something for me and I know they will support and encourage me on my new journey.
+They are in the stands cheering me on, and some have found themselves caught up in the rapture of the scent of New Orleans and found their way back home as well.
+I realize it’s time for me to do something for myself, and I know they will support and encourage me on my new journey.

-In spite of it all it’s unbelievable, it amazing that my life managed to be all that it is.
-I made out OK and even though starting over is hard, I’m the happiest I have ever been since I have moved back to New Orleans.
-I’m sitting here smiling for the first time at my life looking back over it all, I made it.
+Despite it all, it’s unbelievable, it amazing that my life managed to be all that it is.
+I made out OK, and even though starting over is hard, I’m the happiest I have ever been since I have moved back to New Orleans.
+I’m sitting here smiling for the first time in my life, looking back over it all, I made it.

-Yes, it’s my time, and I’m so happy that winds of New Orleans found me, it’s fragrant dipped finger tips lead me home is proof that the best is yet to come.
+Yes, it’s my time, and I’m so happy that the winds of New Orleans found me, it’s fragrant dipped fingertips lead me home is proof that the best is yet to come.